 - Department for Business, Innovation and Skills: Enterprise Grants are available to small and medium sized businesses in assisted areas.
 For more information, visit GOV.UK for sources of finance.
 Explore Government funding for UK small businesses.

 - Grants Online: provides a comprehensive service with information on grant funding opportunities from the European Union, UK Government Agencies, the lottery as well as Grant Making Trusts & Foundations.

 - Funding Circle: An online marketplace to help businesses find fast finance, and investors get better returns.
 There are no middlemen and no banks and the process involves an open exchange with detailed real-time information help obtain the best deal for your needs.

 - Fredericks Foundation: Delivering a London Start up Fund, for disadvantaged entrepreneurs.

 - HM Revenue and Customs: Tax Incentives for small and medium-sized companies.
 There is a possibility of initial first year business start up allowances from HM Revenue and Customs.

 - j4b UK: A grants database for Government and European funding for small and medium sized businesses.

 - Jobcentre Plus: Offering the New Enterprise Allowance (NEA) to help unemployed people start their own businesses.
 Support includes access to a volunteer business mentor who should provide guidance and support to help develop a business plan and then through the early months of trading.
 Once an applicant has a viable business plan he / she should be able to access some modest financial support.
 For more information, visit GOV.UK

-- Overseas Trade Services: Contact UK Trade and Investment (UKTI).
+- Overseas Trade Services: Contact Department for International Trade (DIT).